 Tips for visiting Nottingham Christmas Market

-The Christmas market takes place in the Old Market Square (NG1 2DT) and is open from 10am until 10pm on Sundays, 11pm on Mondays – Thursdays and midnight on Fridays and Saturdays.
-There is no admission fee for the market itself but you do need to book online and pay in advance to visit the Ice Bar or ice skating rink.
+The Christmas market takes place in the Old Market Square (NG1 2DT) and is usually open from 10am until 10pm on Sundays, 11pm on Mondays – Thursdays and midnight on Fridays and Saturdays.

 There are several pay and display car parks near to the market square with the closest being the Lace Market car park (NG1 1QE) but it’s often much easier to use one of the park and ride car parks just outside of Nottingham and catch the tram into the city centre.